 When you have live aquarium plants in gravel, they compete with algae for these nutrients.
 By absorbing nitrogen and phosphorus, the plants starve the algae and prevent it from proliferating.

-See also What is no3 in fish tank
+See also What is uv ozone in aquarium

 In addition, the plants provide shade and cover for the gravel, reducing the amount of light that reaches the bottom of the tank.
 Since algae requires light to grow, the reduced light levels help to inhibit algae growth.